 The Next Big Thing

-aCute and RedOx are just two of the Language Server based plugins in the Eclipse Marketplace and within 2018 I expect there to be multiple more to join, both for existing languages and new ones to come.
+aCute and Corrosion are just two of the Language Server based plugins in the Eclipse Marketplace and within 2018 I expect there to be multiple more to join, both for existing languages and new ones to come.
 If you are part of a team developing a new language this year, then I would highly suggest building a Language Server.
 If you are currently working on a Language Server and want to give your users a full IDE experience, I hope I have inspired you to take a look at developing an Eclipse plugin.
-Plus if you are a C# or Rust developer then download aCute and RedOx and see how they compare to your current workflow and feel free to submit issues, pull requests, or comments.
+Plus if you are a C# or Rust developer then download aCute and Corrosion and see how they compare to your current workflow and feel free to submit issues, pull requests, or comments.